epasveer/seer/src/resources/help/SourceSymbolLibraryInfoBrowser.md

 ### Types

-This browser list all the class/struct types that match a Regex wildcard the program being debugged uses.
+This browser lists all the class/struct types that match a Regex wildcard the program being debugged uses.

 This information is shown for each Type:
 ```